-Here is a step by step guide to file income tax return (ITR1) for AY 2017-18.
+Here is a step by step guide to file income tax return (ITR1) for AY 2018-19.
 Please consider forwarding this to a person who is going to file returns for this first time.
-This is an updated version of a guest post by Aparna C K.
+This is an updated version of a guest post by Aparna C K. You can also consult Guide to efile Income Tax Return: ITR2, ITR3 and ITR5

 How to file ITR using efile website: